 sudo chmod 664 /var/www/html/daloradius/library/daloradius.conf.php

-Next we edit a few variables in the daloRADIUS connection file, so it’s able to connect to the FreeRADIUS database.
+Next, we edit a few variables in the daloRADIUS connection file so it can connect to the FreeRADIUS database.

 Open the configuration file using your favorite editor: